 There are a lot of scary stories out there about how much probate costs.
 If you believe the worst of them, you might think that your family won't get a thing once the lawyer fees and court costs are paid.
 Fortunately, that's just not true.

-First of all, many estates don't even require probate proceedings.
+First of all, many wonder, do all wills have to go through probate?
+While state laws require that wills be turned over to the executor or filed with the probate court, many estates end up not needing probate proceedings.
 Generally, only assets owned in the deceased person's name alone must go through probate.
 And if the value of those "probate assets" is small enough, the family can take advantage of probate shortcuts, which are less expensive than regular probate.

 But even if the estate requires formal probate, costs likely to be less than 5% of the value of the estate.
 In most states, it costs several hundred dollars to file a probate case, a few hundred more to publish required legal notices, and a couple of thousand dollars to hire an attorney to handle everything.
 Throw in a few hundred more for miscellaneous costs like appraisals and certified copies of court documents.
 That's it.